charles-haynes/waitwhatsthat/content/posts/colca-canyon/index.md

 {{< img src="images/Chivay-Volcano.jpg" fill="300x218" caption="Volcano" >}}
 Chivay is the little town that’s the base for exploring Colca Canyon.
-What we hadn’t realized (due to our own lack of planning…) is that there are thermal hot springs in town!
+What we hadn’t realized (due to our own lack of planning...) is that there are thermal hot springs in town!
 We weren’t going to miss _that_, so we went to the local mercado and bought swimsuits and towels, we were concerned that it might be difficult to find a